-Zoom's cash balance on March 31, 2012 was \$0.6 million, down \$92 thousand from December 31, 2011.
-Zoom's \$0.1 million loss and \$0.3 million increase in inventory decreased cash, and Zoom's \$0.2 million decrease in accounts receivable increased cash.
+Zoom's cash balance on September 30, 2012 was \$178 thousand, down \$466 thousand from December 31, 2011.
+Zoom's \$0.7 million increase in gross accounts receivable and \$0.5 million loss for the first nine months of 2012 decreased cash.
+Zoom's \$0.8 million increase in bank debt increased cash as Zoom moved to minimize early-pay discounts and thereby increased the time to collect receivables.

-On March 31, 2012 the Company had working capital of \$3.5 million including \$0.6 million in cash and cash equivalents.
-On December 31, 2011 we had working capital of \$3.6 million including \$0.6 million in cash and cash equivalents.
-Our current ratio at March 31, 2012 was 3.3 compared to 3.5 at December 31, 2011.
-Zoom had no long-term debt.
+On September 30, 2012 the Company had working capital of \$3.1 million including \$178 thousand in cash and cash equivalents.
+On December 31, 2011 we had working capital of \$3.6 million including \$644 thousand in cash and cash equivalents.
+Our current ratio at September 30, 2012 was 2.4 compared to 3.5 at December 31, 2011.
+The primary reasons for the lower current ratio were Zoom's loss of \$0.5 million for the first nine months of 2012 and the increase in bank debt of \$796 thousand which primarily funded a \$690 thousand increase in gross accounts receivable.

 To conserve cash and manage our liquidity, we have implemented cost-cutting initiatives including the reduction of employee headcount and overhead costs.
-On March 31, 2012 our headcount was 31 including 27 full-time employees, 3 part-time employees and 1 contractor, compared to 37 as of March 31, 2011.
-As of May 2, 2012 we had 30 employees and 2 contractors.
+On September 30, 2012 we had a headcount of 30, compared to a headcount of 32 as of September 30, 2011.
 We plan to continue to assess our cost structure as it relates to our revenues and cash position, and we may make further reductions if the actions are deemed necessary.

 The Company is continuing to develop new products and to take other measures to increase sales.
-Increasing sales typically result in increased inventory and higher accounts receivable, both of which reduce cash.
-Zoom has two significant customers who buy from Zoom on a consignment basis.
-Consigned inventory tends to result in the slowest payment to Zoom, since Zoom is only paid after the consigned inventory is sold by Zoom's customer.
+Increasing sales typically results in increased inventory and higher accounts receivable, both of which reduce cash.
+Zoom has two significant accounts who buy from Zoom on a consignment basis.
+Consigned inventory tends to result in slow payment to Zoom, since Zoom is only paid after the consigned inventory is sold by Zoom's customer.

-The Company has in the past increased its cash by offering fast-pay discounts to certain customers.
-To reduce the need for fast-pay discounts and to give Zoom more operating flexibility, we recently established an asset-based bank line of credit of up to \$1 million.
+The Company has in the past increased its cash by offering fast-pay discounts to certain accounts.
+To reduce the need for fast-pay discounts and to give Zoom more operating flexibility, in April 2012 we established an asset-based bank line of credit of up to \$1 million.
 The amount actually available under the line of credit is contingent on Zoom meeting certain financial metrics and covenants.

 The Company has had recurring net losses and continues to experience negative cash flows from operations.
-If these losses continue, management does not believe the Company has sufficient resources to fund its normal operations over the next 12 months unless sales improve significantly or it raises capital.
-Additional financing may not be available on terms favorable to the Company, or at all.
-If these funds are not available, the Company may not be able to execute its business plan or take advantage of business opportunities.
-The ability of the Company to obtain such additional financing and to achieve its operating goals is uncertain.
-In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, there is substantial doubt as to its ability to continue as a going concern.
+To conserve cash and manage liquidity, the Company has implemented cost cutting initiatives.
+However, management believes that the Company may not have sufficient resources to fund its normal operations over the next 12 months unless gross profit improves significantly, the Company increases its line of credit, or the Company raises capital.
+The Company has received an offer letter for an increased line of credit of up to \$1.75 million and the offering bank is doing due diligence, but there is no guarantee that this line of credit will be established.
+Additional capital may not be available on terms favorable to the Company, or at all.
+If these funds are not available, the Company may not be able to execute its business plan or to take advantage of business opportunities.
+The ability of the Company to achieve its operating goals is uncertain.
+In the event that the Company does not increase gross profit, increase its line of credit, or obtain additional capital, there is substantial doubt as to its ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.